 Verdict

-When the Zürich Weltzeit (Worldtimer) was originally launched, with a white dial, it has received lots of praise, and rightfully so as the functionality and ease of use is hard to beat.
-All packed in a relatively thin, small diameter case that wears great.
+When the Zürich Weltzeit (Worldtimer) was originally launched, with a white dial, it received lots of praise, and rightfully so the functionality and ease of use are hard to beat.
+All are packed in a relatively thin, small-diameter case that wears great.
 Now, the watchmakers in Glashutte have built on that success and made the same watch, with a gorgeous electric blue-colored dial, and added the new NOMOS swing system to boot.
 True blue baby, I love you.

 Posted by:Jason Pitsch